-Research interests: peace, community, and cross-cultural psychology; social justice; applications of social psychology; Eastern philosophy.
-Teaching interests: research; peace psychology; social justice; brief and family therapy.
-Gerstein is director of the doctoral program in counseling psychology, director of the Center for Peace and Conflict Studies, and is a Fellow of the American Psychological Association.
+Research interests: peace, community, and cross-cultural psychology; social justice; applications of social psychology; emotion; Eastern philosophy.
+Teaching interests: research; peace psychology; social justice; brief therapy.
+Gerstein is director of the doctoral program in counseling psychology, director of the Center for Peace and Conflict Studies, a George & Frances Ball Distinguished Professor, and a Fellow of the American Psychological Association.